- To be familiar with different kinds of software and the purposes behind them

 Section 3: Top of the Stack

 If you have a XAMP server running, you still have to design and present a webpage in order for it to be presented to the computers that request it.
 This is done through a hypertext markup language (HTML).
-A markup language is a way of annotating text, images, and other things so that a computer can treat different parts differently.
+A markup language is a way of annotating text, images, and other elements so that a computer can treat different parts differently.

 This is just regular text.